explainers-by-googlers/cross-origin-storage/README.md

 ##### Example: Making a resource globally available

-By specifying `origins: '*'` when storing a file, the file becomes globally available to all origins that use COS. **This is expected for very common resources that many sites are likely to use, like popular AI models, Wasm modules, or JavaScript libraries.** This is an explicit opt-in to avoid developers accidentally making resources globally available, which could lead to cross-site leaks.
+By specifying `origins: '*'` when storing a file, the file becomes globally available to all origins that use COS. **This option is appropriate for widely used resources that many sites are likely to share, such as popular AI models, Wasm modules, or JavaScript libraries.** This is an explicit opt-in to avoid developers accidentally making resources globally available, which could lead to cross-site leaks.

 ```js
 // The hash of a very common AI model.